 Example 3: Interest Expense

-A company takes out a loan and is required to pay interest on the borrowed amount.
+A company takes out a loan and must pay interest on the borrowed amount.
 The interest is payable quarterly, but the company accrues the interest expense monthly.
 In this case, the interest expense is considered an accrued expense, as it is incurred monthly but not yet paid.
 At the end of the quarter, when the interest payment is due, the company records the amount as accounts payable, since it now has a formal obligation to pay the financial institution.

 Make Your Accounts Payable Management Easier